 Minimizes Serious Falls

-This tells you the percent of patients who sustained a major fall.
-Falls resulting in serious injuries are considered to be a barometer of nursing care at a nursing home.
-Falls resulting in injury are often caused by poor nursing care.
+This is the percentage of residents that have had a major fall.
+Falls leading to severe injury are considered to be an indicator of the quality of nursing care at a nursing home.
+Falls resulting in injury are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections

-This metric measures the percentage of long-term residents which have experienced a urinary tract infection.
-UTI's may be a sign of a facility with worst hygiene practices.
-However, this statistic can also be skewed for certain facilities due to varying reporting standards for infections.
+This statistic is an indication of the percentage of long-term patients that had urinary tract infections.
+UTI's could be an indicator of poor nursing care.
+Nevertheless, this statistic may be misleading for certain nursing homes due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication